microsoft/Microsoft365DSC/docs/docs/resources/office365/O365OrgSettings.md

 - **Read**

-    - Application.Read.All, ReportSettings.Read.All, OrgSettings-Microsoft365Install.Read.All, OrgSettings-Forms.Read.All, OrgSettings-Todo.Read.All, OrgSettings-AppsAndServices.Read.All, OrgSettings-DynamicsVoice.Read.All
+    - Application.ReadWrite.All, ReportSettings.Read.All, OrgSettings-Microsoft365Install.Read.All, OrgSettings-Forms.Read.All, OrgSettings-Todo.Read.All, OrgSettings-AppsAndServices.Read.All, OrgSettings-DynamicsVoice.Read.All

 - **Update**